Kuntalthakur01/TWITTER-TWEETS-GENRES-PREDICTION/README.md

 This repository contains code for a machine learning project that focuses on classifying tweets into different categories using natural language processing (NLP) techniques.
 # Overview
 The goal of this project is to build a classifier that can automatically categorize tweets into different categories based on their content.

 The categories that are currently supported include:
 * Politics
 * Sports
 * Entertainment
 * Technology
 * Business
+  ..upto 18 categories in total

 The project uses a dataset of tweets that have been manually labeled with one of these categories.
 The dataset is split into a training set and a test set, and several machine learning models are trained on the training set to classify the tweets.
 The best-performing model is then selected and evaluated on the test set.
 # Requirements